loda-lang/loda-programs/programs/oeis/list5.md

 * [A290168](http://oeis.org/A290168) ([program](290/A290168.asm)): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.
 * [A290198](http://oeis.org/A290198) ([program](290/A290198.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A290199](http://oeis.org/A290199) ([program](290/A290199.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
+* [A290233](http://oeis.org/A290233) ([program](290/A290233.asm)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 773", based on the 5-celled von Neumann neighborhood.
 * [A290235](http://oeis.org/A290235) ([program](290/A290235.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 773", based on the 5-celled von Neumann neighborhood.
 * [A290251](http://oeis.org/A290251) ([program](290/A290251.asm)): a(n) is the number of parts in the integer partition having viabin number n.
 * [A290254](http://oeis.org/A290254) ([program](290/A290254.asm)): The viabin numbers of the self-conjugate integer partitions.